robert-ciobotaru/Proiect_IP/middle/API/v1/GET_notifications.md

                        "city" : "Iasi",
                        "country" : "Romania"
                       },
-           "text': "The weather is bad"
+           "text": "The weather is bad"
         },
          {
             "location" : {
                        "city" : "Iasi",
                        "country" : "Romania"
                       },
-           "text': "The weather is bad"
+           "text": "The weather is bad"
         }
     ],
     "hazzardNotificationsList" : [